squircledev/phgen/README.md

 ## Sprites

 phgen_rectangle (and the other sprite generators) generate a sprite_index.
-Please see the wiki for a full list of arguments.

 ``draw_sprite(phgen_rectangle(), 0, 0, 0);``